hydrosolutions/taqsim/water-system-project-summary.md

 5. Developing a user interface
 6. Implementing data import/export features
 7. Adding support for stochastic simulations
-8. Creating methods for detailed analysis of simulation results
-9. Adding functionality to save and load system configurations
-10. Extending visualization to show system dynamics over time

 ## Dependencies
 - NetworkX
 - Matplotlib
 - Pandas

-This summary covers the main points of our work on the water system simulation project.
-When starting a new conversation, you can provide this summary to quickly bring me up to speed on the project's current state and context.
+This summary reflects the current state of the Water System Simulation Project, including the recent improvements to the visualization capabilities.
+It can be used to quickly brief someone on the project's status and capabilities.